thesephist/ink/README.md

 ## Types

-Ink is strongly and statically typed, and has seven non-extendable types.
+Ink is strongly but dynamically typed, and has seven non-extendable types.

 - Number
 - String